Denmark in World War II: Hardship and the end of the war

 After the war, 40,000 people were arrested on suspicion of collaboration.
 Of these, 13,500 were punished in some way.
 78 received death sentences, of which 46 were carried out.
 Most received prison sentences of under four years.
 Many people criticized the process for victimizing "small" people disproportionately, while many politicians and businesses were left untouched.
 One difficult issue was deciding what to do with collaborators who were essentially "following orders" that their own government had given them, such as business executives who had been encouraged to work with the Germans.

 Although some members of the resistance tried to organize new political parties after the war to reshape the political order in Denmark, they were unable to do so.
 The only party that appeared to receive a significant boost from resistance was the Communist Party.
 The Communists received about one-eighth of the popular vote in the October 1945 elections.

 On 5 May 1945, Denmark was officially free of German control.
 Citizens all over the country took down the black shades that had been used to cover their windows during bombing raids and made bonfires of them in the streets.
 Allied troops (mostly Soviet soldiers) were released from prisons all over the country and paraded down streets in Copenhagen, Aarhus, and other cities.
-In Aarhus, young women known or believed to have had relationships with German soldiers were dragged through the streets before crowds of people and had most of their hair cut off.
-They would then be forced to march down the street to be humiliated.

 After the end of hostilities, over two thousand German prisoners of war were made to clear the vast minefields that had been laid on the west coast of Jutland, nearly half of them being either killed or wounded in the process.
-As part of a controversial agreement reached by the German Commander General Georg Lindemann, the Danish Government and the British Armed Forces, German soldiers with experience in defusing mines would be in charge of clearing the mine fields.
+As part of a controversial agreement reached by the German Commander General Georg Lindemann, the Danish Government and the British Armed Forces, German soldiers with experience in defusing mines were in charge of clearing the mine fields.